 e) that No. 242 of the Convention requires the World Telecommunication Standardization Assembly (WTSA) to appoint chairmen and vice-chairmen of study groups, taking account of competence and equitable geographical distribution, and the need to promote more efficient participation by the developing countries;

-f) that 1.10 of Section 1 of Resolution 1 (Rev. Dubai, 2012) of this assembly indicates that WTSA shall appoint the chairmen and vice-chairmen of study groups and of TSAG;
+f) that 1.10 of Section 1 of Resolution 1 (Rev. Dubai, 2012) indicates that WTSA shall appoint the chairmen and vice-chairmen of study groups and of TSAG;

-g) that Section 3 of Resolution 1 (Rev. Dubai, 2012) of this assembly contains guidelines regarding the appointment of study group chairmen and vice-chairmen at WTSAs;
+g) that Section 3 of Resolution 1 (Rev. Dubai, 2012) contains guidelines regarding the appointment of study group chairmen and vice-chairmen at WTSAs;

 h) that procedures and qualifications for the chairman and vice-chairmen of TSAG should generally follow those for the appointment of study group chairman and vice-chairmen;